-You may also call the Citi Benefits Center through ConnectOne at 1-800-881-3938.
-From the ConnectOne main menu, choose the "health and welfare benefits" option and then the "health care including COBRA" option and then speak to a Citi Benefits Center representative.
+You may also call the Citi Benefits Center through ConnectOne at 1 (800) 881-3938.
+From the "benefits" menu, choose the "health and insurance benefits" option and then the "health care including COBRA" option and then speak to a Citi Benefits Center representative.

-Recovery provisions
+Recovery Provisions